rehanvipin/work/content/angular/_index.md

 What if you want to go even further and understand exactly what is happening?
 E.g., stuff about zones and change detection.
 Check out the articles at [Angular in Depth](https://indepth.dev/angular)

 Just to note, the content I put up here is whatever I understood out of the courses and many other sources off the internet.
-I haven't and I won't, purposefully, rip content off sources I haven't listed here.
-I try to write this stuff on my own but sometimes, when it comes to things like specs and such, they do need to be put in word for word.
+I haven't and I won't rip content off sources I haven't listed here.
+I write this stuff on my own, but when it comes to things like specs and such, they do need to be put in word for word.

 ## Fun stuff
 Some cool things I learnt along the way: